 The rule of law consists of two syllables: state and law.
-The state is assumed to be a diplomatic form of a real entity, namely, a society that has laws to maintain order.
-Meanwhile, law is understood as a product of the state that aims to maintain legal order.
+The state is assumed to be a diplomatic form of a real entity, namely a society that has laws to maintain order.
+Meanwhile, law is understood as a product of a state that aims to maintain legal order.
 The term state of law is a translation of the term "rechtsstaat".
-Another term used in Indonesian law is the rule of law, which is also used to mean "state of law."
-The term Rechtsstaat is the product of thought to oppose absolutism, which is revolutionary in nature and rests on the continental legal system called civil law.
-In contrast, the rule of law evolved based on the common law system.
-However, the difference between the two is no longer disputed, as they lead to the same goal, namely, Human Rights Protection.
+Another term used in Indonesian law is the rule of law, which is also used to mean "state of law".
+The term Rechtsstaat is the fruit of thought to oppose absolutism, which is revolutionary in nature and rests on the continental legal system called civil law.
+In contrast, the rule of law developed evolutionarily, based on the common law system.
+However, the difference between the two is now no longer disputed, as it leads to the same goal, namely the protection of human rights.